touchlab/Stately/README.md

 ### Iterator.toList()

 Converts an Iterator to a List.
-This is an extension function that works on any list.
+This is an extension function that works on any Iterator.
+Mostly useful for testing.

 ## Collections